sergeisg/fullstackopen/part3/README.md

 ## Run the application locally

 ```
-# Navigate into the root directory
+// Navigate into the root directory
 $ cd phonebook-backend

 // Install the required dependencies
 npm install

-//Create a .env file with your MONGODB_URI to connect with your mongodb database
+// Create a .env file with your MONGODB_URI to connect with your mongodb database
 echo "MONGODB_URI=<YOUR-MONGODB-URI>" > .env

-//Add the port the application will be using to the .env file
+// Add the port the application will be using to the .env file
 echo "PORT=<PORT NUMBER>" > .env

-//Run the application
+// Run the application
 npm start
 ```